noahsark769/NGCAMetalLayerAnimationExample/README.md

 # NGCAMetalLayerAnimationExample
-Example of animating changes in a CAMetalLayer
+Example of animating changes in a CAMetalLayer.
+This repo is an example project for this [blog post](https://noahgilmore.com/blog/coreanimation-metal/).